Top 3 Fastest-Growing Vocational Sectors in Maine

 No other occupational sector in Maine is projected to grow as quickly as healthcare.
 That's largely because the state's proportion of older residents is increasing, just like in most other regions of America.
 But the prevalence of many chronic conditions is also on the rise.
 And more Mainers are getting access to care thanks to having health insurance, which has been made possible by the federal Affordable Care Act.

 The result is that, between 2016 and 2026, the greatest number of new employment opportunities in this state will likely be in the category of healthcare support.
-In fact, the number of jobs in that category is expected to increase by more than 9 percent, which equals 2710 openings each year over that period.† It's an area that includes vocations like dental and medical assisting, massage therapy, nursing assistance, and much more.
+In fact, the Maine Department of Labor says the number of jobs in that category is expected to increase by more than 9 percent, which equals 2710 openings each year over that period.
+It's an area that includes vocations like dental and medical assisting, massage therapy, nursing assistance, and much more.

 2. Personal Care Services

 Americans, including Mainers, consistently spend money on personal care services, regardless of how well the economy is doing.
 And projections indicate that personal care could continue to be a high-growth employment category.
-In fact, from 2016 to 2026, the number of jobs in this category could rise by 3.9 percent, which means that about 4,939 job openings could become available each year over that decade.† Personal care vocations include enjoyable areas like cosmetology, esthetics, fitness training, and animal caretaking.
+According to the state labor department, from 2016 to 2026, the number of jobs in this category could rise by 3.9 percent, which means that about 4,939 job openings could become available each year over that decade.
+Personal care vocations include enjoyable areas like cosmetology, esthetics, fitness training, and animal caretaking.

 3. Community and Social Services

 People in Maine are known for their genuine community spirit.
 They tend to care about each other and understand that everyone has challenges.
 As a result, they often lend support to programs that help members of their communities overcome personal obstacles.
-That's one reason why, between 2016 and 2026, employment within this category is expected to rise by 2 percent.
-That means more than 1,532 job openings may be generated each year during that period in vocational areas like drug and alcohol dependency counseling, social work, and mental health counseling.†
+That's one reason why the state labor department estimates that, between 2016 and 2026, employment within this category will rise by 2 percent.
+That means more than 1,532 job openings may be generated each year during that period in vocational areas like drug and alcohol dependency counseling, social work, and mental health counseling.